Seinfeld pays tribute to ‘great’ actor Philip Baker Hall following his death

 “His talent will be cherished.”

-According to his wife Holly Wolfle Hall, the actor died surrounded by loved ones in Glendale, California.
+According to his widow Holly Wolfle Hall, the actor died surrounded by loved ones in Glendale, California.

 Register for free to continue reading